 Just over a week after being at the front of a long line of celebrities criticizing Kanye West for his latest round of pro-Trump antics, Lana Del Rey is now dealing with the consequences: a much uglier and more trivial feud with the rapper and professional provocateur Azealia Banks.

-Banks, still not that far removed from that whole Grimes and Elon Musk madness, moved on to her next Internet spat on Tuesday night, apparently having received word of Del Rey's comments to West, whom she'd just "reconnected" with.
-Banks then embarked on a tweet storm on her new unverified account @shopcheapyxo—her official account has once again been suspended for similar feuding—which saw the 27-year-old rapper quickly move from criticizing Del Rey for commenting on the situation as a white woman to attacking her physical appearance, tweeting a photo of the singer, and making suggestions as to how she could improve it, including a crude substitute for Botox involving semen, and of course Banks's new soap products, which she then proceeded to thank Del Rey for helping her promote.
+Banks, still not that far removed from that whole Grimes and Elon Musk madness, moved on to her next Internet spat on Tuesday night.
+Apparently, she had received word of Del Rey's comments to West, whom she'd just "reconnected" with.
+Banks then embarked on a tweet storm on her new unverified account @shopcheapyxo.
+(Her official account has once again been suspended for similar feuding.)
+The 27-year-old rapper then quickly moved from criticizing Del Rey for commenting on the situation as a white woman to attacking her physical appearance, tweeting a photo of the singer, and making suggestions as to how she could improve it, including a crude substitute for Botox involving semen, and of course Banks's new soap products, which she then proceeded to thank Del Rey for helping her promote.

 Naturally, it wasn't long before Del Rey responded, telling Banks: "u know the addy.
 Pull up anytime.
 Say it to my face.
 But if I were you- I wouldn’t."
 She then moved the conversation out of her replies to her main feed, tweeting "I won’t not f--- you the f--- up.
 Period," which has since gotten well over 100,000 retweets and 300,000 likes.
 Lest there was any mistake, her next tweet made it crystal clear who she was addressing: "Banks. u coulda been the greatest female rapper alive but u blew it. dont take it out on the only person who had ur back."
 She then added to Bank's thread about her physical appearance, offering to put Banks in touch with her surgeon and "a good psychiatrist."